ahmadmayahi/mayahi.net/content/posts/php/doubly-linked-list-stacks-and-queues-in-php.md

     echo $item .
 PHP_EOL;
 }

-// rewind has no effect
+// rewind has no effect here, because we already removed all the elements
 $list->rewind();

 // This foreach won't show anything